CTK-code/cyber-sec-obsidian/Tools/GDB.md

-gdb, or gnu project debugger, lets us see whats going on in a program as it runs or at point of failure.
+rgdb, or gnu project debugger, lets us see whats going on in a program as it runs or at point of failure.
 Its a debugger, ya kno?
 ```bash
 gdb program_to_debug